monsoonmaelstrom/book2/book2.md

 “Nothing,” I repeat.

 Amelia snatches the notebook from my hands.
 I sigh, but make no move to grab it back.
-Doing so would just turn into a grappling match and undoubtedly draw a bunch of attention we don’t need.
+Doing so would turn into a grappling match and undoubtedly draw a bunch of attention we don’t need.

 “Well, shit,” she echoes as she reads the last few pages I just finished.